Do You Need A Gum Graft Before Or After Invisalign?

 dentist showing to patient x-ray result

 Orthodontic treatment can greatly improve the quality of your smile, but gum disease or poor gum health could ruin it.
 The supporting structures around our teeth are compromised and may actually cause more harm than good.
-That’s why dentists recommend patients to undergo gum graft before or after having Invisalign or braces.
+That’s why dentists recommend patients to undergo gum grafting before or after having Invisalign treatments in London, ON or braces.

 Most middle-aged patients show signs of gum inflammation; however, you might not know about these unless severe symptoms show.
-That includes bleeding and sore gums.
+This includes bleeding and sore gums, which can be avoided with proper preventative practices against gum disease.

 Periodontics and orthodontics